Pandora: Documentation en: Data Presentation/Visualization

-Here you can add the graph to a specific group.
+Here you the graph can be added to a specific group.

-It's the combo by which you're able to define the temporary period used to create the graph.
+Combo to define the time period used to create the graph.

-By means of a combo the type of graph is marked choosing between Horizontal bars, Vertical bars, Bullet graph, Circular graph, Line, Stacked line, Meter, Area, and Stacked area.
+Combo to select the type of graph choosing between Horizontal bars, Vertical bars, Bullet graph, Circular graph, Line, Stacked line, Meter, Area, and Stacked area.

-Indicates whether the general upper and lower thresholds should be set for value comparisons in bullet charting.
+It indicates whether the general maximum and minimum thresholds should be set for value comparisons in bullet charts.

 Add summation series